 Starter Kit Raspberry Pi Zero W on sale

 connector already soldered

 Micro-USB Power supply for Raspberry Pi 3 model A+, B+ or older

 Compute Module CM3+

 The Raspberry Pi Compute Module 3+ (CM3+) is a system on modules (SoM) compatible with DDR2-SODIMM containing the processor, the memory, a Flash eMMC (Except the “Lite” version) and electronic circuits.
 These modules allow designers to use the hardware and the software stack of the Raspberry Pi in their own systems with custom form factors.
-In addition, the modules have additional I/O interfaces in addition to what is available on Raspberry Pi model A/B cards, offering more options and faster development for the designer.
+In addition, the modules have additional I/O interfaces in addition to what is available on Raspberry Pi model A/B boards, offering more options and faster development for the designer.
 The Compute Module 3+ 32GB has a SODIMM design, 200 pins and contains 32GB of built-in eMMC flash memory.